Click to Skip Ahead

 The Cavalier King Charles Spaniel is a beautiful small breed known for their sweet and gentle personality.
-They’re also quite unique in that they have one of the shortest average lifespans of any breed.
-The average lifespan of a Cavalier is around 10 years, which makes them one of the shortest-lived dogs out there.
+They’re also quite unique in that they have one of the shortest lifespans of any breed.
+The average lifespan of a Cavalier is around 10 years, which makes them one of the shortest-lived small dogs.

-However, if you understand what factors influence your pet’s lifespan and take the right steps to care for their health, they can live to be even older.
-Keep reading to learn more about how old your dog could live to be and tips on how to support that as much as possible.
+However, if you understand the factors that influence your pet’s lifespan and take the right steps to care for their health, they can live to be older.
+Keep reading to learn more about how old your Cavalier could live to be and tips on extending that as much as possible.

 What’s the Average Lifespan of a Cavalier King Charles Spaniel?

 The typical lifespan of a Cavalier King Charles Spaniel adult dog is around 10 years, but they can reach up to 14 years of age at maximum.
-While this is very impressive, keep in mind that every dog is different and may see different results.
-Your dog’s lifespan is influenced by a variety of factors, including their genetics, diet, and overall lifestyle.
-The Cavalier is among the shortest-lived breeds, along with the Bichon Frise and the Papillon.
+While this is impressive, keep in mind that every dog is different and may see different results.
+Your dog’s lifespan is influenced by various factors, including their genetics, diet, and overall lifestyle.
+The Cavalier is among the shortest-lived small breeds, along with the Bichon Frise and the Papillon.

 Why Do Some Cavalier King Charles Spaniels Live Longer Than Others?

-Let’s look at some factors that can influence the lifespan of a Cavalier King Charles Spaniel.
+Let’s look at the factors that can influence the lifespan of a Cavalier King Charles Spaniel.

 1. Nutrition

-Similar to other breeds, providing your Spaniel with whole food nutrition that is free of preservatives, chemicals, or other harmful additives can lead to better wellness and health.
-Ultimately, this can increase the dog’s life span and reduce cases of chronic diseases such as diabetes and heart failure.
-It’s also important to feed your dog the proper amount and not overfeed in order to prevent obesity.
+Similar to other breeds, providing your Spaniel with whole-food nutrition that is free of preservatives, chemicals, or other harmful additives can lead to better wellness and health.
+Ultimately, this can increase the dog’s lifespan and reduce cases of chronic diseases, such as diabetes and heart failure.
+It’s also important to feed your dog the proper amount and not overfeed them, in order to prevent obesity.

 2. Environment and Conditions

-So, temperatures that are lower than 60 degrees Fahrenheit or over anywhere from 72 to 76 degrees Fahrenheit may be a bit uncomfortable for your dog and can lead to dehydration, excessive panting, and other heat-related issues.
+That said, temperatures lower than 60 degrees Fahrenheit or over 72 to 76 degrees Fahrenheit may be a bit uncomfortable for your dog and can lead to dehydration, excessive panting, and other heat-related issues.

-If your puppy is constantly exposed to these types of conditions it can negatively affect his health, particularly in terms of skin issues and heart problems.
+If your puppy is constantly exposed to these types of conditions, it can negatively affect their health, particularly in terms of skin issues and heart problems.

 3. Enclosure Size/Living Quarters/Housing

-These dogs are great for large or small homes, and they make for perfect “apartment dogs”.
-A sizable and livable home is all these dogs need to call a place their own.
-They make for great family dogs and many experts believe that it’s this happiness and homelife camaraderie that helps to extend their lifespan.
+These pups are great for large or small homes and make perfect “apartment dogs.”
+A sizable and livable home is all that this breed needs in order to call a place their own.
+They make great family dogs, and many experts believe that this homelife camaraderie can help extend the canine lifespan.

 4. Size

-It’s well-known that smaller dogs tend to outlive larger dogs for various reasons.
-However, the lifespan of the Spaniels is about average, even for small dogs.
+It’s well-known that small dogs tend to outlive large dogs for various reasons.
+However, the lifespan of the Cavalier is lower than average for small breeds.

 5. Sex

-On average, many studies have found that females will live a few years past males but neutering and spaying will have an effect on this.
-Dogs that are neutered or spayed tend to live longer than their counterparts, and this is true for this breed as well.
+Many studies have found that female dogs tend to live a few years longer than males on average, but neutering and spaying can affect this.
+Dogs that are neutered or spayed tend to live longer than their counterparts, and this is true for this breed too.

 6. Genes

-The short lifespan of a Cavalier King Charles Spaniel is often attributed to their genetic make-up; in particular, their tendency toward a higher rate of cardiac issues and certain orthopedic diseases.
-This can result in a shorter lifespan than other breeds.
-Thankfully, with the right care, your dog can extend its lifespan beyond that and live a long and healthy life.
+The short lifespan of a Cavalier King Charles Spaniel is often attributed to their genetic make-up, particularly their tendency toward a higher rate of cardiac issues and certain orthopedic diseases.
+This can result in a shorter lifespan than that of other breeds.
+Thankfully, with the right care, your dog can live beyond that and have a long and healthy life.

 7. Breeding History

 People breed dogs today to get a particular look, such as big eyes or squishy skin.
 This can often have a negative impact on a dog’s health.
-Many of these Spaniels have genetic health problems including mitral valve disease (MVD) as well as heart issues.
+Many Cavaliers have genetic health problems, including mitral valve disease and heart issues.
 They are also prone to luxating patella, hip dysplasia, and syringomyelia.
-Some of these issues may be due to infrared breeding of the dogs and others may be due to adaptations over time.
+Some of these issues may be due to inbreeding of the dogs, and others may be due to adaptations over time.

 8. Healthcare

-Healthcare is one of the main ways that you can increase your Spaniel’s life span.
-Generally, you should take your Spaniel to have a complete physical check at least once every year.
-Consider it a routine maintenance for your dog.
-That way, your vet can get on top of any health conditions and treatments that may be necessary for your dog.
+Healthcare is one of the main ways that you can increase your Spaniel’s lifespan.
+Generally, you should take your dog to have a complete physical check-up at least once every year.
+Consider it routine maintenance for your pet.
+This way, your vet can get on top of any health conditions and treatments that may be necessary.

 The 3 Life Stages of a Cavalier King Charles Spaniel